ovosh2281337/bing-sd/README.md

-Prompt Engineering
+Prompt Engineering.
 This prompt book will help you learn essential building blocks and all the techniques to master Stable Diffusion.
 The secret for generating good images
 A well-written prompt consisting of modiﬁers and a good